 Child Custody Tips During Your Summer Vacation

-Child custody agreements and summer vacations can sometimes clash and blow up into contentious legal battles.
-It's no fun for you, the other parent, and especially not for your child.
+Summer break is supposed to be a time of fun and freedom between the beginning and end of the school year.
+The summer months are ideal for vacation time, but child custody agreements and summer vacations can sometimes clash and blow up into contentious legal battles.
+It's no fun for you, the other parent, and it's certainly not in your child's best interests.

 1. Create a vacation schedule.

-If approved by a court, a vacation schedule can replace a regular child custody agreement during holiday times.
+If approved by a court, a vacation schedule can replace a regular custody schedule during holidays.
 Such an agreement should be created as far in advance of the vacation as possible, so a court can approve the deal and make it legally binding.
+Courts generally allow for a good deal of flexibility either in the parenting plan or the vacation schedule, and you can ask to implement tools such as virtual visitation.

 If no holiday agreement is in place, child custody agreements generally allow a parent to take a child wherever she or he chooses, as long as the child is not in danger and there aren't any other restrictions (for example, limits on out-of-state or foreign travel).